thegreatkeej/Estimator_Project/README.md

 ### Communication
--	The contributors will meet durring normal class time ( Monday & Wednesday) + one additional day during the week.
+-	The contributors will meet during normal class time ( Monday & Wednesday) + one additional day during the week.
 -	The main branch will only be merged with group consensus.
 - Individuals will add notes to their README or in a text file in their branch.